| Introduction The HyVac 2-14 vacuum pumps are basic oil sealed rotary vane

 refurbished.
 Because they are simple, HyVac Products offers repair kits for all pumps in

+this generic category.
 Even though they are old in design, they are really tough and take a lot more

 abuse than some of the newer faster pumps in the market place.
 They are typified by larger